 Internal consistency

-• Conclusions align with the data presented in the body
+- Conclusions align with the data presented in the original or verifiable sources

 The people involved in the example at the start of this post weren’t trying to be careless.
-They were under time pressure, so they used a widely available tool to speed up the work.
-That tool produced something that looked professional but was filled with errors.
+They were under time pressure, so they used a tool to speed up the work.
+It was perfectly understandable, and businesses do it every day.

 Companies need a formal fact-check process when generating content.